Rodrick0209/ISEP-SEM4PI-23-24/docs/SprintB/us1003/readme.md

 The process of registering a new user in this system involves several components working together.
 Here's a step-by-step explanation

-- **User Interface (RegisterJobOpeningUI.java)**: The process starts in the RegisterJobOpeningUI class, which is responsible for interacting with the user.
+- **User Interface (ListJobOpeningUI.java)**: The process starts in the ListJobOpeningUI class, which is responsible for interacting with the user.
 It prompts the user to enter the necessary information.
-  This class uses the RegisterJobOpeningController to handle the business logic.
+  This class uses the ListJobOpeningController to handle the business logic.
-- **Controller (RegisterJobOpeningController.java):** The RegisterJobOpeningController class is the bridge between the UI and the business logic.
-It uses the JobOpeningFactory to register the new job opening.
-It also uses the JobReferenceService to generate a job reference for the new job opening.
+- **Controller (ListJobOpeningController.java):** The ListJobOpeningController class is the bridge between the UI and the business logic.
 - **Repository (JobOpeningRepository):** The JobOpeningRepository is an interface that defines the methods for interacting with the database.
 It extends the DomainRepository interface, which provides methods for basic CRUD operations.